MMathisLab/FreelyMovingVR4Mice/docs/training_protocols/training_protocol.md

 - Standard arena preparation (see {ref}`sec:arena-habituation`) and control software preparation (see {ref}`sec:gui`).
-- At this stage a distractor object is introduced to increase the difficulty of the task and force mice to choose between the target and the new object.
-Of course, choosing the new object doesn't lead to any reward.
-The disctractor object can be selected modifying the value of the `distractor_selection` parameter and its presence (or absence) is controlled by the `distractor` parameter which can be either `1` (presence) or `0` (absence).
+- At this stage, a distractor object is introduced so that the task becomes a discrimination task.
+The mouse gets no reward when going on the distractor object side.
+The distractor object can be selected by modifying the value of the `distractor_selection` parameter.
+Its presence (or absence) is controlled by the `distractor` parameter which can be either `1` (presence) or `0` (absence).
 - **Python Task** to be loaded in the GUI:
   - [DiscriminationTask](../../mouse_task/mouse_discrim.py)
   - [ShapeDiscrimination](../../mouse_task/mouse_shape_discrim.py)